 24. Fool Hollow Lake Recreation Area

-Searching for “kid friendly campgrounds near me” in Arizona?
+Searching for “kid-friendly campgrounds near me” in Arizona?
 Just pack up the RV or the tent and head to Fool Hollow Lake Recreation Area in the eastern part of the state.
 You’ll love the ranger-led activities held at the amphitheater.
 After learning about the region, consider renting an inflatable boat to play in the calm waters at this campground.
 At night, listen to the wind blow through the pine trees.
-Reviewers say the scenery here is remarkable, with many getting to see elk grazing on the shores of this lake from their campsite.
+Reviewers say the scenery here is remarkable, and you may see elk grazing on the shores of this lake.
 They also love the great kayaking opportunities here.